LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 1. Define the Policy JSON:

-Create a new file (e.g., blockServerlessSpark.json) and paste the following JSON code, replacing <location> with your desired resource location:
+Create a new file e.g., (blockServerlessSpark.json)[blockServerlessSpark.json] and paste the following JSON code, replacing <location> with your desired resource location:

 ``` JSON
 {